Drawing a child's portrait from life. This is my approach:

 In normal circumstances I tell the child that I do not need them to smile all the time; it would soon become painful for them.
 I only ask for a smile when I need it.
 I try and draw quickly, for the sake of the child.
 My drawings are basically linear and shape-conscious.
 I introduce areas of tone in these portraits only to suggest form quickly and to represent dark hair or eyes for instance, and texture in certain sections of the drawing.

 One of the first things I do is consider the shape of the hair/head and how it occupies the page.
 Some children typically have their head tipped & this could be a key to their character.
 An angled central line to indicate the tipped face might be a useful start with another line at right angles for the line of the eyes.
 As a note of interest, the shoulders often counterbalance the tipping of the head.
-Establishing these basic angles correctly is crucial.
+Establishing these basic angles correctly is important.

 Think in terms of shape.
 Try to establish the shape of the head and hair relative to the centre line and eye line already drawn.
-The drawing has to have some flexibility in it at this stage so I do not make marks that cannot be erased easily.
+The drawing has to have some flexibility in it at this stage so I only make marks that can be erased easily.
 They might have to be repositioned if the child moves.
 Make some comparisons between width and height.
 Establish the depth of the fringe, perhaps using this as a unit of measure to determine other proportions.
 Only make decisions that relate to other decisions; don’t make assumptions about the position of lines.
 That is the way you need to be looking at this stage.
 Look for the rhythms and flows in the face.
 Allow yourself to be open and surprised at what you find in terms of proportions.

 While still at the initial stages, I try and position the ears thinking in